unicore-life/unity-grid-contents/README.md

 and then place it in `lib/` directory of Unity IDM installation (in case of RPM distribution it is `/usr/share/unity-idm/lib/`).

+Versions since 0.1.0 is for use with version 1.8.0 of Unity IDM.

 ## Configuration

 Edit `unityServer.conf` configuration file and add any of those initializers: